forsyde/forsyde-demonstrators/sysc/jpeg-encoder/README.md

  * `FORSYDE_INTROSPECTION` : introspection for the ForSyDe process network.
 The result intermediare representation (.xml files) is dumped in the `ir` folder.
  * `FORSYDE_TYPE_INTROSPECTION` : introspection for the data types in the ForSyDe system.
 The result (.xml file) is dumped in `ir/types.xml`.
 Works only if `FORSYDE_INTROSPECTION` is also enabled.

+After compilation a binary is created in the curret folder and the application is executed with:

+    ./run.x                      ## normally
+    # execute-model [-options]   ## in a ForSyDe-Shell environment

 ## Project structure

  * `Makefile` : is the GNU make file.
 Works only in a [ForSyDe Shell](https://github.com/forsyde/forsyde-shell) environment.
  * `src/` : contains the source code
  * `files/` : contains additional input or reference files for this application.
 It also contains project files relevant for [ForSyDe Shell](https://github.com/forsyde/forsyde-shell).

+Additional folders are created during the ForSyDe design flow.